 Development Studies concerns issues of contemporary relevance to the world today including:

 - Gender equity

 - International aid

 Our programme is accessible to graduates from a wide range of disciplines and occupations.
-People with work experience in development are strongly encouraged to apply, especially those with a background in the Asia Pacific region.
+People with work experience in community and international development are strongly encouraged to apply, especially those with a background in the Asia Pacific region.

 Students are encouraged to spend some time overseas in a developing country as part of their postgraduate study and Masters students usually complete a research thesis based on work in a developing country.
-Students have undertaken research in places as diverse as Ethiopia, East Timor, Brazil, Chile, Bhutan and Malaysia.
+Students have undertaken research in places as diverse as Ethiopia, East Timor, Brazil, Chile, Bhutan, South Korea, Malaysia, Samoa and Rapanui.

-- Visit the Development and Globalisation Research Group web pages for information about research and staff in this area
+- Visit the Political Economy and Development Research Group web pages for information about research and staff in this area

-- For information about undergraduate study in Development Studies please view the Development Studies page.
+- Find out about undergraduate study in Development Studies.